Particular/docs.particular.net/monitoring/metrics/performance-counters_installing_perfcounters_[1.1,).partial.md

 ### Promotion

 As stated above, scripts are created in the target project output directory.
 Generally this directory will be excluded from source control.
-To add created scripts to source control they can be "promoted".
+To add created scripts to source control they can be promoted outside the build directory.

 WARNING: The target directory will be deleted and recreated as part of each build.
 Be sure to choose a path that is for script promotion only.